vaughanchandler/linit/README.md

 Git and Ansible must be installed, as well as Ansible's ansible.posix and community.general collections.
 The bootstrap script installs all of these.

-To use a more recent version of Ansible from a PPA, you may need to remove the ansible package and install the ansible-base package: `apt -y remove ansible && apt -y install ansible-base`.
+To use a more recent version of Ansible from a PPA, you may need to remove the ansible package and install the ansible-core package: `apt -y remove ansible && apt -y install ansible-core`.

 ## Usage